reframejs/reframe/docs/overview.template.md

 In the past, we had the tendency to jump on the interactive views bandwagon too easily.
 Over time, we learned that DOM-dynamic views are, by nature, significantly more difficult to implement than DOM-static views.

+Therefore:

 > Views should be made interactive only if necessary

-Interactive views are perfectly fine.
-It's just that they are more time consuming to implement.
-And Reframe allows you to easily create both interactive views and static views.
+That said, interactive views are perfectly fine, and Reframe allows you to easily create interactive views as well as non-interactive views.
-But we encourage you to implement requirements with static views when possible.
+But we encourage to implement requirements with non-interactive views when possible.

-Beyond static views being easier to implement than dynamic views, they are also more performant: no browser-side JavaScript needs to be loaded and the DOM doesn't need to be manipulated.
+Beyond non-interactive views being easier to implement, they are also more performant: no browser-side JavaScript needs to be loaded and the DOM doesn't need to be manipulated.

-> Reframe encourages you to implement a majority of your web app with DOM-static views and only use DOM-dynamic views at the places necessary.
+> Reframe encourages you to implement a majority of your web app with DOM-static views and only use DOM-dynamic views where necessary.